YTasheva/EasyShip/README.md

 - **Uploading a Document to use the AI feature:**

--  On the website navigate to the application and in the navbar menu, under 'Pages', click on 'Upload a document' in order to analize it.
+-  On the website navigate to the application and in the navbar menu, under 'Pages', click on 'Upload a document' to analyse it.

 ## API Documentation

 - API documentation is available to provide detailed information on endpoints, request/response formats, and usage examples.
-Refer to the https://docs.shipping360.pitneybowes.com/docs/ for comprehensive API documentation.
+Refer to https://docs.shipping360.pitneybowes.com/docs/ for comprehensive API documentation.

 ## Contributing